techservicesillinois/aws-enterprise-vpc/README.md

 5. By default, recursive DNS queries from instances within your VPC will be handled by [AmazonProvidedDNS](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html#AmazonDNS).
 If you wish to use one of the other options documented in [Amazon Web Services Recursive DNS Guide for Illinois](https://answers.uillinois.edu/illinois/page.php?id=74081),

-   * Edit `vpc/terraform.tfvars` to specify the IPv4 addresses of the Core Services Resolvers in the Core Services VPC with which your VPC has a peering connection, e.g.

-         core_services_resolvers = ["10.224.1.50", "10.224.1.100"]

-   * Edit `vpc/rdns.tf` and uncomment _only one section_, depending on which option you need.
+   * Edit `vpc/terraform.tfvars` to set `rdns_option` and `core_services_resolvers`

+   * Deploy the `vpc` environment again (as above).

    _Note_: be sure to read and understand [`modules/rdns-forwarder/README.md`](modules/rdns-forwarder/README.md) before deploying Option 3.

-   * Deploy the `vpc` environment again (as above).

 ### Example Service

-If you like, you can now deploy the `example-service` environment to launch an EC2 instance in one of your new public-facing subnets (note that you will need to edit `example-service/main.tf` and `example-service/terraform.tfvars` first).
+If you like, you can now deploy the `example-service` environment to launch an EC2 instance in one of your new public-facing subnets (note that you will need to edit `example-service/backend.tf` and `example-service/terraform.tfvars` first).

     cd example-service
     terraform init